John Clark (Ryanverse character): Professional life

-Clark returns in Dead or Alive, in which he is part of a Rainbow team that successfully rescues all hostages taken by terrorists at the Swedish embassy in Libya.
-This proves to be his last act with the CIA, as he is pushed into retirement by Kealty political appointees.
-He then joins The Campus, an off-the-books intelligence agency that Ryan had founded before the end of his presidency.
-Clark is immediately involved with the organization's effort to find and neutralize "the Emir", an international terrorist leader modeled on Osama bin Laden, while also serving as mentor and trainer to Jack's son Jack Jr., a Campus analyst who wants to do fieldwork.
+In Dead or Alive, Clark and Chavez are pushed into retirement from the CIA.
+They join The Campus, an off-the-books counter-terrorism and intelligence organization founded by President Ryan before the end of his presidency.
+Clark becomes involved with finding "the Emir", an international terrorist based on Osama bin Laden, as well as serving as mentor to Jack's son Jack Junior, a Campus analyst who wants to be directly involved in field operations.